Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: Introduction

-Recently, the IRS has been proposed to deploy in conventional wireless networks to enhance the physical layer security performance.
-By jointly optimizing the beamforming vector at the transmitter and phase shifts at the IRS, the physical layer security can be significantly improved \cite{9014322,chen2019intelligent,8972406}.
-In \cite{cui2019secure}, an IRS was applied to tackle the challenging scenarios where the channel of the legitimate communication link and that of the eavesdropping link are highly correlated.
-The authors in \cite{guan2020intelligent} showed that the advantages of joint use of an IRS and artificial noise (AN) are obvious when the number of eavesdroppers is large.
-A special scenario where the Eves are closer to the base station (BS) than the desired users was investigated by employing an IRS in \cite{9201173,chu2019intelligent}.
-The work in \cite{xu2019resource} verified the performance enhancement by using an IRS in a challenging scenario where the direct links from the BS to the users and the Eves are blocked.
+In view of the great potential, the IRS has recently been exploited to enhance the physical layer security in wireless communications \cite{9014322,chen2019intelligent,8972406}.
+The effectiveness of the IRS is more prominent in some tough scenarios, where the non-zero secrecy rate is difficult to achieve without the IRS.
+In \cite{cui2019secure}, an IRS was applied to tackle the challenging scenarios where the channel of the legitimate communication link and that of the eavesdropping link were highly correlated.
+The authors in \cite{guan2020intelligent} showed that the advantages of joint use of an IRS and artificial noise (AN).
+A scenario where the eavesdroppers (Eves) are closer to the base station (BS) than the desired users was investigated by employing an IRS in \cite{9201173,chu2019intelligent}.
+The work in \cite{xu2019resource} verified the performance enhancement by using an IRS when the direct BS-user links were blocked.